 During Coronavirus we are distributing prize draw cards by post.
 If you wish to receive a prize draw card for your chance to win a motorbike, please email your name and full address including postcode to firstname.lastname@example.org.
 Note that unless you indicate otherwise your email will also be added to our weekly prize draw email notification.

 Prize draw cards are distributed to clients and are available to the public, free of charge, by attending the White Dalton stand or van at any of the motorbike shows we are at.

 The winning number is displayed on our website from 5pm every Friday and changes each week.
 If you have that lucky number you must show the card to us before 5pm the following Friday to claim the motorcycle.
 Alternatively you can claim the motorcycle by phoning us with your details as long as you have pre-registered your card.
 For full rules see the FAQ below.

-The prize bike is pristine, 2018 registered and available for inspection at our offices by pre-arranged appointment.
+The prize bike is pristine and available for inspection at our offices by pre-arranged appointment.
 Numbers are drawn at random by computer.

 You must claim the motorcycle before the number changes, either by producing the card or confirming your pre-registered details.
 If you do not claim the prize before a new number is publicised on the White Dalton Motorcycle Solicitors website, you will be deemed to have forfeited the prize.

 So, when you get a White Dalton prize draw card keep hold of it!!
 It could be your ticket to a brand new motorbike.
 Prize draw cards dating back to when we started in 2004 are still valid for the current draw so keep checking your number each week.

 Pre-register your card(s)